 Florida Restrictions on Rent-to-Own Contracts

 The agreement must state all information clearly, using commonly understood words and phrases.
 It must be divided into sections with the topics clearly labeled.
 All amounts and percentages must be stated in numbers rather than words.
-Additional information may be included but it cannot contradict, detract from, or draw attention away from any disclosures required by law.
+Additional information may be included, but it can't contradict, detract from, or draw attention away from any disclosures the law requires.

 • name and business address of the lessor